Have you ever signed up for a service and opened your first bill to realize it’s nothing like what you expected?

 You’ll have staff changes at some point, and your managed IT services contract will need to reflect that.

-However, if you forget to let accounting know about the changes, the managed services team will pass along the information.
+If you do forget to let accounting know about the changes, the managed services team will update them, but it might take longer than if you were to pass along the information yourself.

-If your account is placed on credit hold, you can’t make any future purchases, but your services (anti-spam, antivirus, DNS filtration, etc.) aren’t impacted.
+At that point, you cannot make any future purchases, but your services (anti-spam, antivirus, DNS filtration, etc.) aren’t impacted.

-However, if you’ve been on credit hold for 30 days and still haven’t submitted payment, you are placed on service hold.
-You are no longer able to make purchases or request IT support, and your applications (antivirus, anti-spam, DNS filtration, etc.) are shut off.
+However, if you’re on credit hold for 30 days and still fail to submit payment, you’ll be placed on service hold.
+You can no longer make purchases or request IT support, and your applications (antivirus, anti-spam, DNS filtration, etc.) will be paused or ended.

-You’ll need to pay any outstanding fees and work with the engineer and billing team to be taken off of credit or service hold.
+You’ll need to pay any outstanding fees and work with the engineer and billing team to be taken off credit or service hold and resume routine services.

-You’ve researched what to expect from a managed IT service provider in terms of service.
-When it comes to billing, you should expect just as much transparency.
+You’ve researched what to expect from a managed IT service provider in terms of service, so when it comes to billing, you should expect just as much transparency.

-As The KR Group’s managed IT services customer, you’ll receive a monthly invoice for services as well as an additional invoice for any subscriptions we manage for you.
+As The KR Group’s managed IT services customer, you’ll receive a monthly invoice for services.
+Occasionally, you may receive additional invoices for user changes or ad hoc projects.

 To submit payment for your invoices, you’ll sign up for ACH payment at the beginning of your contract, and we’ll withdraw your recurring fee on the first of each month.